 9. The meals that are offered are not that substantial.
 One day I had a bowl of pesto pasta.
 No protein in that meal.
 One day a margarita pizza.
 Filling, but uninspiring.
 One day I had a halloumi burger which was more bread than anything.
 The slice of halloumi was laughable.
 And the chips were put in a container that made them sweat.
 I don’t like sweaty chips.
 So typically, if you wanna get a decent meal, you’d actually still have to spend more for regular priced sides and drinks.

-Well, I definitely don’t think this is a raving review of MealPal but it is honest and constructive, and that’s what I’m here to do, right?!
-They’ve only recently launched in London and I’m sure they have plenty of improvements to make.
+Well, I definitely don’t think this is a raving review of the MealPal app but it is honest and constructive, and that’s what I’m here to do, right?!
+It’s now been a couple years since they launched in London and some improvements have definitely been made.
 If they continue to build relationships with their vendors in town I’m sure they will have a strong model that we just won’t be able to get enough of… but my feedback, and any other customer feedback they get will need to be taken onboard!

-I also gave MealPal an open opportunity to comment on this here post and here is what I received…
+I also gave MealPal an open opportunity to comment on the original post (edited March 2019) and here is what I received…

 Have you already tried MealPal?!
 Where’s your favourite place to lunch when you’ve not had time to pack it?!